Absolutely, this is true. The guiding principle of the Health and Safety at Work Act 2015 (HSWA) is that workers and other pers...

-On April 1 the minimum wage shifts from $16.50 an hour to $17.70, meaning employees currently on minimum wage rate will get a pay increase (based on a 40-hour week) of $48.00.
+Since April 1, the minimum wage has shifted from $16.50 an hour to $17.70, meaning employees currently on minimum wage rate will get a pay increase (based on a 40-hour week) of $48.00.
 If your business currently pays more than the minimum wage to your employees and it is presently equal or more than the new $17.70 hourly rate, there will be no required changes to your expenses.

 This is the wage most commonly used by businesses in New Zealand and applies to all employees over 16 years of age.

 This applies to employees aged 16-19 entering the workforce for the first time.
 However, there are certain requirements to use this wage rate.

 This applies to employees 20 years or over who involved in relevant industry training to become qualified.
 However, there are certain requirements to use this wage rate.

 The New Zealand minimum wage has increased every year since 2000, for each type of minimum wage including adults, trainees, and new starters.
 The changes typically come into effect on 1 April of every year.

 Planning ahead and forcasting an increase in your yearly budget is the best way to be prepared.
 The New Zealand Government has already indicated that minimum wages will increase again in 2020 ($18.90 per hour) and 2021 ($20 per hour).
 Although these are indicative rates only and subject to change, it’s a clear sign that the Government plans to follow through on its commitment to lift the minimum wage to $20 by 2021.

 Absorbing the minimum wage may also mean reducing other financial benefits you offer staff, such as discretionary bonuses.
 But rewarding and engaging your employees doesn’t always have to be a financial cost to your business.
 Other non-financial incentives you can adopt into your business include: